NimCDAC/AIProject_practice/README.md

 # AIProject_practice
 This is a demo project.
-Actually this file should contain the instructions regarding the project.
+Actually, this file should contain the instructions regarding the project.